-Update: On April 28, the board of governors for the Academy of Motion Picture Arts and Sciences voted in favor of lifting the theatrical requirements for films to qualify for an Oscar.
-This means that films no longer need to run in theaters, and streaming films are now eligible!
+Update: On June 15, the Academy of Motion Picture Arts and Sciences officially announced that the Oscars will be delayed by two months.
+Instead of airing on Feb.
+28, 2021, the award show will now take place on April 25, 2021.
+In addition, the eligibility period for films has been extended to Feb.
+28, 2021, and nominations will be announced on March 15, 2021.
+The board of governors for the Academy of Motion Picture Arts and Sciences previously voted in favor of lifting the theatrical requirements for films to qualify for an Oscar.
+This means films no longer need to run in theaters, and streaming films are now eligible.

 Months worth of movies are either pushing back their theatrical releases or losing them altogether.
 Even if the virus keeps movie theaters closed for much of the year, it's still possible to release movies via video on demand, streaming platforms, and so on.
 But there's a catch when it comes to the Oscars: in order to be eligible, films must have a "qualifying theatrical run."

 "To be eligible for awards consideration, a film must have a minimum seven-day theatrical run in a Los Angeles County commercial theater."

 According to the current rules from the Academy of Motion Pictures and Sciences (which have not been updated or amended at the time of this writing), "the rule states that to be eligible for awards consideration, a film must have a minimum seven-day theatrical run in a Los Angeles County commercial theater, with at least three screenings per day for paid admission.
 Motion pictures released in nontheatrical media on or after the first day of their Los Angeles County theatrical qualifying run remain eligible."